tourcoder/gitexport/README.md

 Exporting content that does not contain .git

+Hope there will be a native `git export` feature like this.

 ### Intro

 `gitexport` is a simple bash script to export content that does not contain .git.